Wayne Thomas (ice hockey): Playing career

+Thomas joined the Montreal Canadiens in 1970 in a trade with the Los Angeles Kings, who had acquired his original National Hockey League rights from the Toronto Maple Leafs back in 1968.
 Thomas played two seasons with the Montreal and Nova Scotia Voyageurs, the American Hockey League (AHL) affiliate of the Montreal Canadiens.
-With the Voyageurs he won the Calder Cup, the AHL championship trophy, in 1972.
-The following year, he became the tenth goalie to record a shutout in his NHL debut, with a 3–0 Canadiens victory against the Vancouver Canucks.
-He won his first seven consecutive home starts, and overall recorded an 8–1 regular season record, but did not play in the playoffs; Thomas was the number 3 goalie behind Ken Dryden and Michel Plasse.
+With the Voyageurs, he won the Calder Cup in 1972.

+The following season, 1972–73, Thomas joined the Canadiens in Montreal and became the tenth goalie to record a shutout in his NHL debut, a 3–0 victory against the Vancouver Canucks.
+He recorded a victory in his first seven home starts, and despite an overall 8–1 regular season record, he did not make an appearance in the team's Stanley Cup playoff run; Thomas was the number 3 goalie behind Ken Dryden and Michel Plasse.
 In 1973–74, with Dryden sitting out the season to complete his bar exam, he shared duties with Plasse and Michel Larocque, playing 42 games and sporting a 2.76 goals against average, but again was not used in the playoffs.
-On March 10, 1974, Thomas set a Canadiens record with 53 saves in a 5–4 victory against the Pittsburgh Penguins; the record has since been tied by Carey Price.
-Thomas's goals against was the fourth-best average in the NHL, and was Montreal's winner of that year's Molson Cup.
+On March 10, 1974, Thomas made 53 saves in a 5–4 victory against the Pittsburgh Penguins, setting a Canadiens record that has since been tied by Carey Price.
+Thomas held the NHL's fourth-best goals against average and was Montreal's winner of that year's Molson Cup.
 He then spent the entire 1974–75 season as Montreal's number 3 goalie, but did not see action in a single game as Dryden returned with Larocque as his backup.
 Thomas was frustrated, but appeased when Montreal general manager Sam Pollock advised him that the team intended to not utilize him but would trade him to a "good situation" in the off season.

-After three seasons in Montreal he was traded to the Toronto Maple Leafs in June 1975 for a first-round draft pick.
+After three seasons in Montreal, he was acquired by the Toronto Maple Leafs in June 1975 in exchange for a first-round draft pick.
 He played in the 1976 All Star game and recorded the win.
-After two years in Toronto, he became expendable upon the emergence of Mike Palmateer, and the New York Rangers acquired him in 1977 on waivers, to use him as the backup to John Davidson.
+After two years in Toronto, he became expendable upon the emergence of Mike Palmateer, and the New York Rangers acquired him in the 1977 NHL Waiver Draft, to use him as the backup to John Davidson.
 When Davidson got injured, Thomas took over as the starter, playing in 41 games that season.
 Thomas played four seasons with the Rangers and retired in 1981.
+He finished his eight-year NHL career with a 103–93–34 record, 3.34 GAA and .891 SV% while recording 10 shutouts.